Bruce Cumings: Reception

 In 2003, the University of Chicago awarded Cumings for "Excellence in Graduate Teaching."
 Four years later, he was awarded the Kim Dae Jung Prize for "Scholarly Contributions to Democracy, Human Rights, and Peace."
 Cumings has been described as "the left's leading scholar of Korean history."
 Paul H. Nitze School of Advanced International Studies scholar Kathryn Weathersby wrote that Cumings’ two-volume study of the origins of the Korean War was the "most important revisionist account" in which Cumings provides an interpretation of the war in which "the question remains open whether it was in fact the DPRK or the ROK that initiated the military action on 25 June 1950."

 The University of Georgia historian William W. Stueck does not find that account to be convincing but acknowledges that Cumings succeeds in exploring aspects of the Korean War that have lacked analysis in traditionalist accounts.
 Stueck notes that Cumings published more than a generation after the start of the war and that his arguments "challenged the views that the war was largely international in nature and that the American participation in it was – with at least one prominent exception – defensive and wise.”
 The historian Allan R. Millett argued that the work's "eagerness to cast American officials and policy in the worst possible light, however, often leads him to confuse chronological cause and effect and to leap to judgments that cannot be supported by the documentation he cites or ignores."
-Cumings himself has rejected the "revisionist" label.
 Matt Gordon in Socialist Review praised Cumings' North Korea: Another Country (2003) as a "good read... for an introduction to this member of 'the axis of evil', especially given the lack of books on the subject which aren't hysterical denunciations from the U.S. right or hymns of praise from Stalinists."
 Reviewing The Korean War (2010), William Stueck wrote, "Cumings displays a limited grasp of sources that have emerged since he published his second volume on the war's origins in 1990" and that readers "wanting an up-to-date account of the war in all its complexity should look elsewhere."

+International studies scholar Brian Reynolds Myers accused Cumings of engaging in apologia for North Korea, arguing that he whitewashed the conditions of the country's kwanliso concentration camps and overstated North Korea's economic achievements, and asserted that several of Cumings's claims were contradicted by emerging evidence.
+While Myers acknowledged the value of Cumings's criticism of U.S. foreign policy, he stated, "Cumings is too emotional to get the job done.
+His compulsion to prove conservative opinion wrong on every point inspires him to say things unworthy of any serious historian...and to waste space refuting long-forgotten canards and misconceptions".
+Cumings himself has rejected the "revisionist" label.